Visiting Australia's Nambung National Park and the Pinnacles Desert is a must.

 Where are the Pinnacles?

 - The Pinnacles are found in Nambung National Park, approximately 200 kilometres north of Perth, Western Australia.

-From Perth head north along Wanneroo Road which will become the Indian Ocean Drive and turn right at the sign for the Pinnacles OR From Perth head north along the Brand Highway and then turn left at the sign to 'Cervantes'.
-From Cervantes head south two kilometres to the Nambung National Park boundary and continue a further fourteen kilometres to the Pinnacles car park.
+- From Perth drive north along Wanneroo Road, which will turn into Indian Ocean Drive, and turn right at the sign for the Pinnacles.
+Alternatively, from Perth drive north along Brand Highway and turn left at the sign to Cervantes; from Cervantes, head south two kilometres and turn left at the sign for the Pinnacles.
+The drive time is approximately 2 hours.